-Time, and will take place online through Brightspace.
-The exam will be open-book and consist of multiple-choice questions.
+The midterm exam will be held on Monday, July 24, 2023 at 6:00 p.m. - 7:30 p.m Eastern Time, and will take place online through Brightspace.
+The exam will be open-book and consist of multiple choice questions.
 If you have a legitimate reason for missing the midterm exam, a deferred midterm exam may be scheduled for you.
-More details about the midterm exam will be announced e.
+More details about the midterm exam will be announced at a later date.

+e.
 Final Exam (35%)

-The final examination will be held during the Early Summer exam period, June 19 - 25, 2023, and will take place online through Brightspace.
-The date and time of the exam are scheduled by the central university scheduling service and will be announced part of the way through the term.

-The final exam will be cumulative, open-book, and consist of multiple-choice questions.
-More details about the exam will be announced at a later date. f.
-Class activities (10%)
+The final examination will be held during the Late Summer exam period, August 19 - 25, 2023, and will take place online through Brightspace.
+The date and time of the exam is scheduled by the central University scheduling service and will be announced part of the way through the term.
+The final exam will be cumulative, open-book, and consist of multiple choice questions.
+More details about the exam will be announced at a later date.